Assistant Professor; Acting Director, Center for Educational Leadership

 James Martinez's 25+ years of instructional and leadership experiences include roles in K-12 schools and higher education.
-He currently serves as an Assistant Professor in the Department of Educational Leadership and Policy Studies and Assistant Director of the Center for Educational Leadership at the University of Tennessee, Knoxville.
+He currently serves as an Assistant Professor in the Department of Educational Leadership and Policy Studies and Acting Director of the Center for Educational Leadership at the University of Tennessee, Knoxville.

 After six years as an engineer working on the Space Shuttle, Martinez changed careers and became a classroom teacher and coach for seventeen years in public, private, parochial and boarding school environments.
 He then served as a school administrator in both elementary and secondary public schools in Southern California between 2007 and 2012, at which time he began his service in higher education.

 Martinez currently is focused on substantively preparing future school leaders, performing important service on campus, at the national level and in his local community, and advancing research related to levels of support and self-efficacy among school administrators.
 Along with his colleague, Amy Broemmel, Martinez recently published Pencils Down: Educators Respond to the Uncertainty Amidst COVID-19 School Closures (2021) in the International Studies in Educational Administration (ISEA).

 Martinez completed his bachelor's degree in Mechanical Engineering from Stanford University in 1988, his master's degree in Educational Leadership from California State University, Channel Islands in 2009 and his doctoral degree in Educational Leadership from California Lutheran University in 2015.

 Martinez and his teachers were awarded the 2012 California School Board Association (CSBA) Golden Bell Award for Community Partnerships and he has been nominated for the Chancellor’s Award for Excellence in Teaching, both in 2019 and 2020.